dejison/Middlesex-MSc-Assignments-on-Cybercrime-and-Digital-Investigation/03-Blockchain-Anatomy-and-Analysis/01_case-study/README.md

 - Limitations of pseudonymity in preventing analysis
 - Challenges in attribution without off-chain intelligence
 - Importance of ethical boundaries in blockchain investigations

+- ## Academic Integrity Statement

+This repository represents original academic work.
+All analysis is based on publicly accessible blockchain data and is presented for educational purposes only.